 Executives don’t like surprises.
 Keep your eye on the target (not just the project schedule) – and stay out of the doghouse.

 Like this post?
-You can find more great content on our Blog or Resources pages!
+You can find more great content on our Resources page!